Betarena/scores/.docs/core.3.code-style.md

 > [!IMPORTANT]
 > Code structure and/or format are not discussed in this `markdown` as they are enforced already with `EsLint` / `.eslintrc.yaml` and will/should be enforced as standard `Intellisense`.

+> [!TIP]
+> If you're using `VsCode`, be sure to take a look at available `snippets` (located in `.vscode/snippets.code-snippsts`)
+> to auto-complete with boilerplate code/snippets certain file extensions when doing development.

 ## 📝 Documentation

 For _this_ project, the following `documentation` can be found, and should be followed: